wildlyinaccurate/wildlyinaccurate.github.io/_posts/2018-08-22-web-performance-teardown-trademe.md

 {% responsive_image path: assets/trademe-preview-iphone-6-main-thread.png alt: "JavaScript is blocking the main thread for 2 seconds at this point in the timeline" %}

-When I open the network view, it's obvious what's causing this: the browser is evaluating the 716KB of JavaScript that it just downloaded.
+When I open the network view, it's obvious what's causing this: the browser is evaluating the **716KB of JavaScript** that it just downloaded.
 This number is the bytes that were sent over the network, and doesn't represent the true cost of this JavaScript.
-Once uncompressed, these JavaScript files weigh in at over 2.7MB.
+Once uncompressed, these JavaScript files weigh in at over **2.7MB**.
 (Tip: in the Network tab of Firefox DevTools, you can choose to show both the "Transferred" and "Size" columns so that you can see both the bytes over the wire and the raw uncompressed resource size).

 {% responsive_image path: assets/trademe-preview-iphone-6-network-js.png alt: "Large JavaScript requests in the network view" %}

 This 2 second period is just the tip of the iceberg.
-By the time the page has finished loading, over 2.2MB of JavaScript has been downloaded.
-This expands to more than 5.1MB of uncompressed code that the browser must parse, compile, and execute.
-According to the Coverage tool in Chrome DevTools, 3MB of that code is never even executed during the page load.
+By the time the page has finished loading, over **2.2MB** of JavaScript has been downloaded.
+This expands to more than **5.1MB** of uncompressed code that the browser must parse, compile, and execute.
+According to the Coverage tool in Chrome DevTools, 3MB of this code is never even executed during the page load.

+{% responsive_image path: assets/trademe-preview-chrome-coverage.png alt: "Coverage report in Chrome DevTools" %}

 ### Delayed primary image request